“Promise me something,” my wife said.

 She knows I swear creatively whenever I wash the windows.
 It is just something I do.

 “Look,” I told her, “we moved to the country so I could swear as loud as I want.”

 She shook her head no.

-“Go to town if you don’t want to hear me.”
+“Go to town if you don’t want to hear me then.”

 Again she shook her head no.

-“Even if I am in town,” she explained, “I will know you are swearing.”
+“Even if I were in town,” she explained, “I would know you are swearing.”

-“I promise,” I said, placing my hand on my heart, “if you go to town, I will not swear.”
+“I promise,” I said, placing my hand over my heart, “if you go to town, I will not swear.”

 “Pretend I’m not.”

 I didn’t say a thing.
 I simply waited for her to leave.
 What I would have told her had she listened is that our storm windows were designed by Satan himself.